Localization Insights

 1. Transcribe your videos

 If you don’t already have a source script, then transcribing your script in the source language is a great place to start.
 This will provide a basis for all future voice-over and subtitle translations of that particular video content.
 When you’re searching for an eLearning video localization service, it’s a good idea to check if they provide transcription services as well so you don’t need to look for multiple platforms to complete your projects.
+Once you have your transcribed script, review it to be sure you’re happy with the script before it gets embedded into your video and gets translated.

 There cannot be a quality translation without a quality source text first.